-Reconstruction accuracy statistics showed that although both the early and late calibration periods had RE and CE values greater than 0, the later calibration period (1941-1981) had overall better ability to predict throughout the entire time period for which their was weather data available.
-These positive statistics suggest that the relationship is indeed both linear and stationary, at least throughout the 1901-1981 period.
+Reconstruction accuracy statistics showed that although both the early and late calibration periods had RE and CE values greater than 0, the later calibration period (1941-1981) had overall better ability to predict throughout the entire time period for which their was instrumental data available.
+These positive statistics suggest that the relationship is linear and stationary, at least throughout the 1901-1981 period.
 To increase the length of the calibration period as well as to use a calibration period closer in time to the time frame for which we wished to reconstruct, we used the entire 1901-1981 portion of first principle component time series as proxy data for mjPR in our Bayesian linear model.
-Despite our encouraging reconstruction statistics and high correlation between the proxy and climate variable, our model fit generate wide credible intervals which showed the uncertainty associated with the reconstruction.
+Despite our encouraging reconstruction statistics and high correlation between the proxy and climate variable, our model fit generated wide credible intervals which showed the uncertainty associated with the reconstruction.

-Correlations between several other regional moisture reconstructions and our reconstructions were significant, although the highest correlation was found between the NADA PDSI Cook reconstruction and ours (0.643).
-A comparison of the relationship between these two moisture reconstructions identified two time periods in which our reconstruction predictions were not consistent, as shown in figure 14 where the reconstruction are standardized prior to plotting to highlight both the similarities and the discrepancies.
+Our reconstruction shows similar variability as other reconstructions of moisture variability in the southeastern US (Table 4).
+The strongest similarity was found with the NADA PDSI Cook reconstruction.
+A comparison of the relationship between these two moisture reconstructions identified two time periods in whic reconstructed values were not consistent, as shown in figure 14 where the reconstructions are standardized prior to plotting to highlight both the similarities and the discrepancies.
 The first anomaly occurred in 1774, which our reconstruction identified as an early summer drought.
 Although this year showed low moisture relative to other years in several other regional reconstructions, the suggestion of drought was not as defined.
 A closer examination of the chronologies on which the principal component analysis was performed revealed that this drastic departure from the mean MJ precipitation signal was propogated through the PCA by the Craig Creek chronology.
 Since this year was not identified as a local minimum growth year in other chronologies we assume that this drastic reduction in growth at the Craig Creek site is site-specific, and is attributed to local disturbance with a localized effect on growth.
 The second anomaly manifested itself during the 1853 through 1866 period, where the correlation between both the NADA reconstruction and the mjPR reconstruction becomes no longer significant as shown by a 31 year windowed correlation (see figure 15).
 With the goal of better understanding this anomaly, we return to the five chronologies.
 A plot of a 31 year windowed correlation between each of the regional oak chronologies and the NADA pdsi reconstruction shows that all five chronologies show this same pattern of reduced correlation with the NADA pdsi reconstruction during these years, as shown in figure 16.
-These years correspond with the persisten drought near 1860, which also coincides with a La Nina event which occured from 1855 - 1863.
-Although La Nina effects are typically seen on the West Coast, these events have effects on weather patterns throughout North America, and have even been shown to affect the Atlantic hurricane season.
-As opposed to being driver by moisture availability, tree growth during these years was likely driven by the combination of high temperatures and low moisture availability brought on by the large-scale ocean-atmosphere phemomenon.
+These years correspond with the persistent drought near 1860, which also coincides with a La Nina event which occured from 1855 - 1863.
+Although La Nina effects are typically seen on the West Coast, these events have effects on weather patterns throughout North America, and have even been shown to affect the Atlantic hurricane season (REF).
+As opposed to being driven by moisture availability, tree growth during these years was likely driven by the combination of high temperatures and low moisture availability brought on by the large-scale ocean-atmosphere phemomenon.